-6.5 Threatened and Endangered Species
+6.7 Threatened and Endangered Species

-A web based PNDI search and subsequent coordination with State resource agencies have confirmed that no State listed species are located within the project area.
-However, a web based IPaC screening determined that Indiana bat (Federally endangered) and northern longeared bat (Federally threatened) may be located in the project area, along with several migratory birds (USFWS 2020).
-In accordance with the project review procedures provided by the USFWS Pennsylvania Field Office, which directs project proponents to use PNDI to screen projects for potential impacts to species of special concern, including federally listed and proposed species, a PNDI review was completed for this project.
+A web-based PNDI search and subsequent coordination with State resource agencies have confirmed that no State listed species are located within the project area.
+However, a web-based IPaC screening determined that Indiana bat (Federally endangered) and northern long-eared bat (Federally threatened) may be located in the project area (USFWS 2020).
+In accordance with the project review procedures provided by the USFWS Pennsylvania Field Office, USACE completed a PNDI review to screen the project for potential impacts to species of special concern, including federally listed and proposed species.
 The PNDI screening concluded that no further consultation is required for all four of the federal and state agencies that have jurisdiction over federal and state-listed species, including the USFWS, Pennsylvania Game Commission, Pennsylvania Fish and Boat Commission, and Pennsylvania Department of Conservation and Natural Resources.
-This was coordinated with USFWS, who confirmed that no further consultation with their agency is required under Section 7 of ESA, as PNDI constitutes the best available scientific information as PNDI screens for known maternity roosts and hibernacula used by these species, whereas IPaC does not (personal communication dated 31-March-2021).
-Based on the best scientific data available, the USACE has concluded that the project would not affect these species.
+USFWS confirmed after coordination that no further consultation with their agency is required under Section 7 of ESA, as PNDI constitutes the best available scientific information because it screens for known maternity roosts and hibernacula used by these species, whereas IPaC does not (personal communication dated 31-March-2021).
+Based on the best scientific data available, the USACE has concluded that the project will not affect these species.
 Therefore, no further consultation is required under Section 7 of the Endangered Species Act of 1973 as amended by P.L.
 96-159.

-Coordination with USFWS under the Fish and Wildlife Coordination Act is being completed and will be concluded prior to construction.
-As discussed with USFWS, an informal consultation is appropriate for this project in relation to resources under the purview of the agency (see Appendix A).
+Coordination with USFWS under the Fish and Wildlife Coordination Act has also been completed (see Appendix A).